-The events will be held during 20-23 April, featuring recognized professors and researchers from leading universities in China and the Nordic.
+The events will be held during 20-23 April, featuring recognized professors and researchers from leading universities.

-The events in the Nordic China Law Week 2020 are free of charge and open to audience from all educational and professional background, who share interest in learning about Chinese law and legal culture.
+The events in the Nordic China Law Week 2020 are free of charge and open to audience from all educational and professional background, who share interest in Chinese law and legal culture.

 Further details of events in Nordic China Law Week 2020 and registration links will be announced at a later date on the website of the Finnish China Law Center.

 For more information about the Nordic China Law Week 2020, please contact the Coordinator of the Finnish China Law Center, Le Bao Ngoc Pham at firstname.lastname@example.org.

 FEATURED SPEAKERS OF THE WEEK (the list is not exhaustive)

 Professor Alan C. Neal